hanabi/hanabi.github.io/docs/level-18.md

 import TrustFinesse from '@site/image-generator/yml/level-18/trust-finesse.yml';

 - This level introduces *Priority*, which requires players to pay attention to the order that cards are played in.
-- This can take a while to internalize, because cues from *Priority* are easy to "miss".
+- This can take a while to internalize, because signals from *Priority* are easy to miss.
-- We recommend being totally comfortable with the earlier levels before attempting to add in *Priority* (perhaps 200-250 games of experience).
+- Make sure that you are totally comfortable with the earlier levels before attempting to add *Priority* to the mix.
+(We recommend at 250-300 games of experience.)

 <br />